robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

-and the virtual environment is assumed to be "safe", meaning the AGI controlling everything is assumed to have some degree of human value alignment preventing it from putting everyone in eternal torture or reducing humanity for the sake of a poorly defined goal, such as maximizing happiness by filling the universe with tanks of seratonin.
+and the virtual environment is assumed to be "safe", meaning the AGI controlling everything is assumed to have some degree of human value alignment preventing it from putting everyone in eternal torture or reducing humanity for the sake of a poorly defined goal, such as maximizing happiness by filling the universe with tanks of serotonin.

 I have some troubles with this, that aren't addressed completely in the paper: